 In order to best accommodate the needs of each Scout, the Program Director needs to have all Merit Badge Registration completed prior to the Pre-camp meeting.
-Troop leaders may submit merit badge registration online as soon as it becomes available and once a scout's registration is paid in full.
+Troop leaders may submit merit badge registrations online beginning May 1st for all scouts whose registration is paid in full.
 For those who do not have online access or wish to submit a hardcopy, merit badge rosters can be mailed to the Scout Service Center and will be manually entered into the black pug system as they are received.
-Class rosters will be compiled from the pre-registrations so that when a Scout arrives at camp they will only need to turn in their Blue Card and make sure their name appears on the list at Merit Badge Registration on Sunday afternoon.
+Class rosters will be compiled from the pre-registrations so that when a Scout arrives at camp they will only need to confirm their arrival and make sure their name appears on the list at Merit Badge Registration on Sunday afternoon.
 Preference for classes with size limits will be given to those units who have submitted their rosters online.
+All Blue Cards will be available through Black Pug upon the completion of camp.